how-to-create-a-file-upload-form-in-wordpress_b

 With the File Upload Form template, you’ll already have the Name, Email, Phone, File Upload, and Additional Comments fields.

-Click on any of the form fields to make changes.
+Click on any of the form fields to make changes to its Label, Description, and other settings like setting up Smart Logic.

 File upload field options